 It’s a headquarters for headquarters, yes, but SF sports some of the coolest, edgiest companies to work for in North America, leading the way when it comes to corporate culture and employee satisfaction.
-Team building events are an important ingredient in the overall “cool factor” of your company.
+San Francisco team building events are an important ingredient in the overall “cool factor” of your company.
 Here are some ideas.

 San Francisco’s Museum Hack takes aim on “museum haters” and nearly guarantees to change their minds by the time they leave.
 This reimagined look at the traditional museum tour may include witty humour and curse words, will definitely include something you didn’t expect to see, and can be fully customized for your corporate group.
 Whether you’re in need of an ice breaker or a team builder, Museum Hack is ready to optimize your experience.